Dental Hygiene

 Pursuant to our broad philosophy and mission statement, the Department of Dental Hygiene seeks to positively impact the education of its students and the delivery of dental hygiene services to the public by fulfilling interrelated program goals.

-- Goal 1: Provide progressive education to prepare professionals for the changing needs of a global society.
+• Goal 1: Provide progressive education to empower professionals to drive the future of healthcare.

-- Goal 2: Promote the identity of the department and profession through leadership and scholarship.
+• Goal 2: Promote the University, the Department, and the Profession through leadership and scholarship.

-- Goal 3: Expand oral health care through interprofessional and community partnerships.
+• Goal 3: Inspire innovation in healthcare delivery through interprofessional and community partnerships.

 Baccalaureate Program Description